kopanicakova/HINTS_precond/README.md

 * We recommend changing the name of the models and the datasets at the bottom of the configs file as per the simulation one wishes to run.

+#### Examples to reproduce the results from the manuscript
+We provide example config files as well as datasets and trained models to reproduce the results reported in the manuscript.
+In particular: <br>
+*example_configs/configs_1D_Helmholtz_HINTS_Jacobi.py*  can be used to run the HINTS-Jacobi solver for the Helmholtz problem and reproduce Figure 3 in the manuscript
+*example_configs/configs_1D_Poisson_HINTS_Jacobi.py*  can be used to run the HINTS-Jacobi solver for the Poisson problem and reproduce Figure 2 in the manuscript
+*example_configs/configs_1D_Poisson_MG_HINTS_GS_smoother.py*  can be used to run MG solver with HINTS-GS(Gauss-Seidel) smoother for the Poisson problem and reproduce Figure 5 in the manuscript

+To run the desired experiments, please replace config.py with any of these files.

 ## PETSc-based code: large-scale hybrid preconditioning for Krylov methods and demonstration of interfacing with state-of-the-art linear algebra
 This code of HINTS uses Firedrake for assembly of finite element systems and PETSc for linear algebra, including standard stationary and Krylov methods